omnisonic/vanomad/content/diy_solar_panel_roof_rack_for_transit_connect_van.md

 Date: 2020-12-20
-Title: DIY Solar Panel Roof Rack for Transit Connec Van
+Title: DIY Solar Panel Roof Rack for Transit Connect Van
 Category: Solar

 Today I did a first test fit of my diy roof rack and 180 watt solar panel.
 It worked!
 What a relief after so much back and forth trying to find the right components to make it all fit together securely.

 My aim is to try make a low profile, strong, easily modifiable and repairable, and economical solution for mounting solar panels on the top of my Transit Connect van.
 I want fit as much solar as possible.
 I did measurements and I think I can fit just over 300 watts.
-As I said, today was just a trial fit of the basif rack framing so I only put one panel on.
+As I said, today was just a trial fit of the basic rack framing so I only put one panel on.

 It turned out low profile and stealthy.
 A look I was hoping.
 I used the thin channel strut which is plenty rigid and strong enough for holding the panels.
 Mounted on top is a 175 watt panel and from this angle you can barely see it which is great.
 [Buy 175 Watt Solar Panel on Amazon ](https://amzn.to/2KnbcYN)
 ![](https://api.pcloud.com/getpubthumb?code=XZfff8XZe2vyaomYM4ypEwd3hnPMrmb2wifk&linkpassword=undefined&size=600x600&crop=0&type=auto)

-I mounted door hinges to unistrut and to the solar panels.
+I mounted door hinges to  strut channel and to the solar panels.
 These are door hinges with a removable pin so that the panels could be easily separated from the strut.
 Mounted on hinges, I will be able to angle the panels towards the sun to increase their efficiency.
 [Buy hinges on Amazon](https://amzn.to/2KlQrMY)

 ![hinges mounted](https://api.pcloud.com/getpubthumb?code=XZoSf8XZB3nuLXGYFibpJSPA39YtAunmlm07&linkpassword=undefined&size=400x400&crop=0&type=auto)